ruforavishnu/Delta-Deer/readme.md

 1. Wrote code to erase the previous curve one by one.
 Works only for parabola now, need to extend it to all curves later.

+Commit#11

+1. Writing code to save frameBuffer when objects are drawn and saving it to a list
+2. And when needed, write the values of the frameBuffer onto screen.
+Means writing the entire frame to canvas.